NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

-### Example: Creating an Aliquot Node
+### Example: Creating an Aliquot Entity

-In this example, an `aliquot` node and a `sample` node are created in a single transaction.
+In this example, an `aliquot` entity and a `sample` entity are created in a single transaction.
 The `aliquot` is linked to `sample` which is linked to `case`.
-The first request is an example of using `submitter_id` properties to link nodes together.
+The first request is an example of using `submitter_id` properties to link entities together.
 The second request is an example of using UUIDs for creating the links.

 #### Request 1: Creating Links Using submitter_id